sharproyalz/interactive-learning/README.md

 ## Changelog

+### Version 0.1.8

+- chore: create a UI submit and records for sketch of the day
+- chore: create a backend functions for submitting a sketch

 ### Version 0.1.7

 - chore: set the daily sketch based on index of an array instead of randomizing it